LaveryRM/Git_Fetch/README.md

 # Git_Fetch
-Storeage for files to  be downloaded when deommnstating GitFetch
+Storeage for files to  be downloaded when demonstating Git Fetch